 Money Laundering Statistics by Country

-- Russia is among the top offenders, with over $500 billion in illicit funds being laundered every year, driven by organized crime syndicates.
+- Russia remains a major hub for money laundering, with an estimated $500 billion in illicit funds laundered annually, primarily driven by organized crime syndicates.

-- China faces a growing issue with money laundering, as $200 billion flows through underground banking systems and the casino industry.
+- China faces ongoing challenges with money laundering, particularly through underground banking systems and the casino industry, with estimates indicating around $200 billion laundered each year.

-- In Mexico, drug cartels are responsible for laundering $50 billion annually, with the majority being reinvested in real estate and legitimate businesses.
+- Mexico continues to grapple with money laundering activities, with drug cartels responsible for laundering approximately $50 billion annually, much of which is reinvested in real estate and legitimate businesses.

 - Switzerland, known for its banking secrecy laws, still sees around $60 billion in laundered funds despite efforts to tighten regulations.